Junia-ISEN-2022-M2-Project9/clustering-fingerprinting/README.md

 **Create clusters from several pcap files**

 In order to compare several pcap files you need at first to convert those files into text files containing the HTTP fingerprints.
-This operation can be realised using the --pcap flag.
+This operation can be realised using the --pcap flag.**The programm will automatically remove the duplicated fingerprints when the fingerprint file is given to the clustering program. **

 Then it is possible to create clusters from those files, you can add the file containing the fingerprints with the --files flag.
 Then the --stats flag to get the printed results with many details.
 Finaly you need to set the -t (threshold) or -c (cluster),the cluster option indicates how many cluster you want, the threshold option indicates the size of the clusters to create. **Carefull, on and exactly one of the options -t and -c must be specified in order to work.**